Losant/losant-docs/docs/rest-api/auth.md

 #### Request Body

-The body of the request should be serialized JSON that validates against the [User Credentials](schemas.md#user-credentials) schema.
+The body of the request should be serialized JSON that validates against the [Solution User Credentials](schemas.md#solution-user-credentials) schema.
 For example, the following would be a valid body for this request:

 ```json